aws-samples/dr-with-eks-efs/README.md

 ### Step 18 - Test failback to the primary region

 In this step we will perform a [failback](https://docs.aws.amazon.com/efs/latest/ug/replication-use-cases.html#replication-fail-over) to the primary region.
-To replicate the changes made to your replica f(EFS in DR region) during failover, create a replication configuration on the replica file system, where the primary file system (EFS in primary region) is the replication destination.
+To replicate the changes made to your replica file system (EFS in DR region) during failover, create a replication configuration on the replica file system, where the primary file system (EFS in primary region) is the replication destination.

 ```bash
 aws efs update-file-system-protection --file-system-id $PRI_EFS_ID --replication-overwrite-protection DISABLED --region $PRI_REGION